 Here are a few reminders:

-- Include short pauses in your show, this not only gives you a few seconds to catch your breath, but also gives your listeners a small break.
+- Pauses: No one like radio silence, however you are still allowed to include short pauses in your show.
+This not only gives you a few seconds to catch your breath, but also gives your listeners a small break.

-- Don’t speak too fast to ensure you can be understood by all of your listeners
+- Speed: Don’t speak too fast to ensure you can be understood by all of your listeners.